Lucaspss5/Lucaspss5/README.md

 - 👋 Hi, I’m @Lucaspss5
 - 👀 Studying technology
+- I like technology that is focused and dedicated.

 <!---
 Lucaspss5/Lucaspss5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.